Updated 12/3/2019:

 Next I looked at the receiver B+ current draw, with and without bias to see if I could detect any change due to the bias.
 Removing the bias increases the B+ current draw by about 100-200 microamps from an overall 10 milliamps quiescent draw at low output levels.
 Negligible difference.
 Probably more of an increase when the volume is turned up – I didn’t test for that.

 No surprises here, it’s all about Class A operation.
-The 3Q4 pentode specs state that it can deliver output with not less than 7% distortion when it is biased correctly for Class A operation.
+The 3Q4 pentode specs state that it can deliver output with not more than 7% distortion when it is biased correctly for Class A operation.
 When the Volume is turned up sufficiently to drive the grid positive (with or without the compensating bias) you will get even more distortion.
 I’m going with the original engineering design – I use the battery.
 The designer knew what he was doing.

 ————————————————————————————————————————————————————————————————–

-Gremlins Hideaway: One of my GRC-9 receivers had an annoying, intermittent receiver “cut-out” problem that occurred while turning the tuning knob.
-The receiver would just quit, sometimes preceded by a scratching noise while the knob was being turned.
 I assumed it was debris between the tuning capacitor plates causing that (high impedance) stator circuit to short to the grounded rotor plates.
 I tried several times* to blow the plates clean with a micro duster – that seemed to help – but not permanently – sometimes the problem re-appeared at a different knob position.
 On the right track.

-It started doing it again!
-I pulled the receiver and removed the shielding covers and blew it out again.
-Kinda worked.
-Upon CLOSE examination with a high-magnification eye loupe, I saw a few tiny fibers protruding off the rotor plate but they were not positioned to touch the stator.
-Ah Ha !!
-Tin Whiskers.
-They were about 2-3 mm long, and looked to be about the diameter of spider web silk – if you can get the light just-right to even see them.
+They were maybe 1-2 mm long, and looked to be about the diameter of spider web silk – if you can get the light just-right to even see them.
 Maybe a couple of microns in diameter.
 If they are here, they are probably elsewhere in the capacitor assembly.
 They are apparently strong and stiff enough to withstand the micro duster gas blast in some areas that were hard to get to.

 Tin whiskers are a well known problem in the electronics business.
 They have greatly compromised all kinds of electronics since the environmental-cases started banning lead from tin-lead solder; and apparently even before that.
 This is the “RoHs” initiative started by the EU and then adopted by the US and others in a knee-jerk reaction.
 “A planet completely free of any and all risks.”
 But just a little bit of lead alloyed in significantly inhibits the formation of these tin crystal “whiskers”.
-Tin-lead alloy solder does not have this problem; lead-free solder and native tin plating DOES.
-Some really interesting physics going on here….(If you have done any soldering with the lead-free stuff, you know it does not work very well as a solder, future whiskers notwithstanding).

 My radio was made well before that decree started causing short-circuit problems, but the plates of my variable capacitor are apparently tin plated.
 A thorough “cleaning” with a pipe cleaner or a slice of a business card slid inside each rotor-stator plate gap knocked off any other whiskers that were causing the problem with this set.
-Back in operation, no more receiver drop-outs.
-(By the way, the problem section of C7 was the local oscillator tuning – the LO stopped at certain rotor positions, thus killing the receiver).

 Take a look at the tin whiskers on this variable capacitor frame.
 (Obviously not a GRC-9 capacitor – but you get the idea!)
 Holy crap!
 (Photo: NASA)